loganpowell/api-gateway-firebase-auth/README.md

 }
 ```

-Obtain the serviceAccountKeys from Google Firebase for the firebase admin SDK for your project.
-You
+Obtain the `serviceAccountKeys` from Google Firebase for the firebase admin SDK for your project.
-can follow Google’s documentation here to get your keys –
+You can follow Google’s documentation here to get your keys –
 https://firebase.google.com/docs/admin/setup#initialize_the_sdk.
 Once you have the file, move it
-into the directory and rename it to ‘serviceAccountKey.json’.
+into the directory and rename it to `serviceAccountKey.json`.
 Once you have these files in place,
 make sure you have them in your .gitignore.
 You do not want to commit these to the repository.
 The
 repository is already setup to ignore them, so you shouldn’t have to add them, but it’s worth
 double-checking to confirm.